 How to Take Action

-When you have registered your trademark, you should conduct cursory investigations to ensure that there is no infringements of your trademark. regular checks in order to If you have identified an infringement on your trademark, you should take steps to stop the infringement.
+When you have registered your trademark, you should conduct cursory investigations to ensure that there is no infringements of your trademark.
+If you have identified an infringement on your trademark, you should take steps to stop the infringement.

 At the outset, you can address a warning letter to the guilty party.
 This letter will inform the guilty party that they have infringed upon your trademark and give them the opportunity to take the necessary steps to stop the infringement to rectify the situation.
 If they do not comply, further legal action can be taken.
 It is advisable to make use of a trademark attorney during this process as they will have the necessary knowledge and expertise to handle the situation correctly.

 There are different types of penalties that can be imposed upon a party guilty of trademark infringement.
 The penalty awarded often depends on the judge presiding over the case.
 Some of the penalties that could be enforced include, but are not limited to: